All Episodes

 Not to mention all the coming legal activity surrounding caps on emissions.

-A Houston lawyer, Steve Sussman says that melting glaciers will not make big legal waves, but you wait till the first big ski area closes because it has no snow, or wait until portions of Manhattan and San Francisco are underwater.
+A Houston lawyer, Steve Sussman, says that melting glaciers will not make big legal waves, but you wait till the first big ski area closes because it has no snow, or wait until portions of Manhattan and San Francisco are underwater.

-Who are they gonna sue?
+Who are they going to sue?

-They're gonna sue somebody.
+They're going to sue somebody.

 Think John Edwards on this.

-So here's here's how this works.
+So here's how this works.

-First, liberals invent a problem based on junk science, in this case global warming, and then they promote it via their drive-by media allies, and then liberal politicians make laws to protect the supposed aggrieved victims, the little guys.
+First, liberals invent a problem based on junk science, in this case, global warming, and then they promote it via their drive-by media allies.

 Then a bunch of John Edwards types descend on American companies.

-The lawyers get wealthy, and then from their wealth they donate some money back to liberal politicians and they keep the cycle going.
+The lawyers get wealthy, and then from their wealth, they donate some money back to liberal politicians, and they keep the cycle going.

-And this is this is what's at stake here.
+And this is what's at stake here.

-This is when when lawyers start getting in the game to start setting up, start trolling for lawsuits.
+This is when lawyers start getting in the game to start setting up, start trolling for lawsuits.

 They expect this to produce more money, folks, than those giant tobacco settlements.